brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

-Pattern Matching has this same problem - it needs to support arms that might `std::terminate()` or are `std::unreachable()`, so it that proposal currently is introducing a dedicated syntax to mark an arm as non-returning: `!{ std::terminate(); }`.
+Pattern Matching has this same problem - it needs to support arms that might `std::terminate()` or are `std::unreachable()`, so that proposal currently is introducing a dedicated syntax to mark an arm as non-returning: `!{ std::terminate(); }`.
 Which is... less than ideal.

 However, the rule in [dcl.attr.noreturn]{.sref}/2 is: